albertomontesg/davis-interactive/docs/pages/challenge.md

 ### Remote

 !!! failure
-    The remote evaluation server for the Challenge is unavailable until the next edition.
+    The remote evaluation server for the challenge is unavailable until the next edition (5th May 2019 23:59 UTC - 24th May 2019 23:59 UTC.).

-In order to submit results to the Interactive Challenge, the frameworks allows to evaluate models agains a remote server.
-For remote evaluation, only the `test-dev` subset will be available and the results will be used for ranking in the challenge.
+In order to submit results to the interactive challenge, this framework allows to evaluate models agains a remote server.
+For remote evaluation, only the `test-dev` subset is available and the results are used for the ranking of the challenge.

 In order to participate to the challenge a registration is required.
 To register, please go to https://server.davischallenge.org and fill in the form with your information.
 A mail will be sent to the provided email with a user key required for the remote evaluation.
-This key should be put in your code in order to identify every user.
+This key should be introduced in your code in order to identify your submissions.
+See the [Usage](/user_guide/usage) guide for more details.

-In addition, when the evaluation session is finished and a global sumary of the session is generated, a session ID will be given to the user.
-This session ID will allow the user identify its run and match them in the leaderboard.
+In addition, when the evaluation session has finished and a global sumary of the session has been generated, a session ID is given to the user.
+This session ID allows users to identify their run and show it in the leaderboard.

 ## Evaluation

-The main metric used to evaluate the predicted masks is the Jaccard similarity.
+The evaluation metric used to evaluate the predicted masks is the mean of the Region similarity $\mathcal{J}$ and the Contour Accuracy $\mathcal{F}$ (more information of the metrics [here](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Perazzi_A_Benchmark_Dataset_CVPR_2016_paper.pdf)).
 The time that each method takes to make a prediction is also taken into account.
-The average jaccard for all objects and for all starting scribbles will be reported in every interaction.
+The average jaccard for all objects and for all starting scribbles is reported in every interaction.
 We are aware that some models may hit the timeout and not reach the maximum number of interactions.
-In this case, for every sample with missing interactions, the evaluation of these particular interactions will be the same as the last interaction performed with 0 time cost.
+In this case, for every sample with missing interactions, the evaluation of these particular interactions is the same as the last interaction performed with 0 time cost.

-In the end, a curve showing Jaccard as a function of Accumulated Time will be generated.
+At the end, a curve showing Jaccard as a function of Accumulated Time is generated.
 In the following example you can see an example of how the curve looks like for a baseline method [Scribble-OSVOS](https://github.com/kmaninis/Scribble-OSVOS):

 <div style="white-space: nowrap;">